thesoul214/typescript-cheatsheet/README.md

   ...
 ```

-[Here's a link showcasing this particular example](https://www.robertmolina.dev/codelab/hero-slider#buttons).
+[Here"s a link showcasing this particular example](https://www.robertmolina.dev/codelab/hero-slider#buttons).
 Notice how the initial `activeSlideWatcher.current` variable is also set up in here, which will change in the future whenever a slide changes, and the autoplay instance is started here as well (which is yet another reference).

 [⬆️ Back to top](#table-of-contents)<br>